alineborak/qa-assignment/README.md

 I have added test scenarios covering both Main Task and Bonus Tasks and some additional test scenarios.

-> ## Thalex QA Assignment.
+> ## QA Assignment.

-Welcome to the QA Assignment for Thalex.
+Welcome to the QA Assignment.
 This assignment is based on the [RealWordApp](https://github.com/gothinkster/realworld) project.
 It is a project that specifies a set of criteria for a blogging app that can then be built using various technologies.
 It acts as a reference of how to develop a certain baseline of functionalities and features of said blogging app across various technologies in order to get a better overview of their use.

 It also provides us with a preconfigured API service to use when developing a frontend application based on their requirements.
 This is such a frontend.
 Your task is to add automated testing to this app.

 In `OVERVIEW.md` you will find an overview of the app, the various pages and their functionality.
 When running the Frontend app, you can log in with credentials `test@example.com` and password `test`.
 At the bottom of this page you will find instructions on how to run the app.

-At Thalex we use Cypress for our automated integration testing.
+We use Cypress for our automated integration testing.
 When doing this test, you can use whatever tool you want, provided it works offline, and we can install and run it locally.

 ### Main Task: